This policy was last updated on 16 October 2023.

 3.1 DICE processes Event Partners’ data as part of entering into a contract for the Services and performing such a contract with an Event Partner who is a natural person.

-3.2 DICE further processes Event Partners’ data based on its legitimate interest to communicate in relation to the provision of Services, for market research, direct marketing purposes, for the purpose of MIO impersonations (as further described in the MIO User Guidelines), and to make-/defend against claims.
+3.2 DICE further processes Event Partners’ data based on its legitimate interest to communicate in relation to the provision of Services, for market research, direct marketing purposes, for the purpose of MIO account access (as further described in the MIO User Guidelines), and to make-/defend against claims.

 3.3 We may ask for your consent in other cases where we process your data.
 Such consent can be revoked at any time by contacting us at firstname.lastname@example.org.
 Please note that the withdrawal of consent will not affect the lawfulness of processing based on consent before the withdrawal.